andreaskaempf/adventofcode2023/README.md

   custom has function.
 For Part 2, simulate the movement of "lenses" among a chain of 256 boxes, by executing the commands.

+* **Day 16** (Go): Given square a field of characters, simulate the movement of a "beam of light" entering the field.
+Slashes and backslashes change the direction of travel 90 degrees, and dashes or vertical bars "split" the beam in two.
+"Energy" is defined as the number of cells in the field that are eventually  touched by the beam.
+For Part 1, simulate a single beam entering top left, and report the energy.
+For Part 2, try entering from every position on every edge, and report the highest energy found.
+Quite easy, but need to know when to stop, ignore beams that leave the field and avoid creating duplicates of beams that are identical to any that already exist.

 To compile and run a **Go** program
 * Change into the directory with the program
 * `go mod init day01`  (*only if go.mod does not yet exist*)